mxuribe/howler/README.md

 1. Ensure that Python version 3.6 or higher is installed on the machine that will run this application.
 2. Ensure that the Python Requests (HTTP library) is installed on the machine that will run this application.
-3. Save a few values within the .bashrc file on the machine that will run this application.
+3. Save a few values (from your relevant matrix homeserver) within the .bashrc file on the machine that will run this application.

 ...But, don't worry, just continue and the instructions will guide you along...